camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03ba-process-instance-modification.html.md

 ### Providing Variables

-With every instantiating instruction (i.e. `startBeforeActivity`, `startAfterActivity`, or `startTransition`), it is possible to submit process variables.
+With every instantiating instruction (i.e., `startBeforeActivity`, `startAfterActivity`, or `startTransition`), it is possible to submit process variables.
 The API offers the methods

 * `setVariable(String name, Object value)`